ashwin-ned/Electromagnetic-Gripper/README.md

 Source codes and media files from bachelor's thesis assignment **Design of an Electromagnetic Gripper for Unmanned Aerial Vehicles** with the Multi-Robot Systems Robotics group at Czech Technical University, Prague 2020.

 Note: The work was also accepted for publication in Springer's Lecture Notes in Computer Science under:
 A Nedungadi and M Saska.
 “Design of an Active-Reliable Grasping Mechanism for Autonomous Unmanned Aerial Vehicles”.
 In Modelling and Simulation for Autonomous Systems (MESAS 2019).
-[Accepted, Awaiting Publication]

 **Author = Ashwin Suresh Nedungadi**